patrickdavey/vimwiki_markdown/README.md

 ## Contributing

+Pull requests are very welcome, especially if you want to implement some of the more interesting vimwiki links (e.g. :local etc.)

 1. Fork it ( https://github.com/patrickdavey/vimwiki_markdown/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)